lunch-money/developers/source/includes/_transactions.md

 { "error": "Both start_date and end_date must be specified." }
 ```

-Returns list of Transaction objects.
+Returns list of Transaction objects and a `has_more` indicator.
 If no query parameters are set, this endpoint will return transactions for the current calendar month (see `start_date` and `end_date`)

 ### HTTP Request